kaliop/docker-images/php/nginx/7.0/Readme.md

 # Nginx/php 7.0 web server

-This container runs the Nginx & php-fpm services.
+This image runs the Nginx & php-fpm services.

 Image is built on Debian Jessie.